nikvoronin/SeekTextLines/README.md

-# AllPerformanceCounters
+# Seek Text Lines

-Enumerates and prints all system performance counters
+Seek for text blocks and gaps between.